-Exploiting all the results obtained through the previous activities, a gap analysis has been designed to identify the gaps existing between current formative offer (i.e., AS IS) and theoretical/empirical needs (i.e., TO BE) in terms of skills related to CE.
+Exploiting all the results obtained through the previous activities, a gap analysis has been designed to identify the gaps existing between current formative offer (i.e., AS IS) and market needs (i.e., TO BE) in terms of skills related to CE.
 Consequently, the output of this analysis constitutes the starting point to develop new curricula appropriate to the demand of the CE market in WP2.
-A twofold framework has been developed to allow a visual comparison among the AS IS configuration of skills in CE (coming from the market analysis results and put at the centre of the framework as a baseline for the benchmark) and the theoretical and practical TO BE configurations (composed on top by the results coming from the empirical investigation performed (i.e., the survey and the industrial interviews) and on the bottom by the theoretical results of the SLR).

-In particular, the CE skills provided on the market were detailed at both the HE and VET levels.
-The market analysis results are shown in sub-section 5.2.
-Looking at them, all the topics (and related sub-topics) were analysed, and then linked and translated in the related needed skills (following the categorization developed and proposed through the SLR results presented in sub-section 5.2).
-This correspondence is shown in Tables 10 and 11 (respectively for HE and VET levels), representing the AS IS scenario at the two levels.
+In particular, a twofold framework has been developed to allow a visual comparison among the AS IS configuration of skills in CE (coming from the market analysis results and put at the centre of the framework as a baseline for the benchmark) and the theoretical and practical TO BE configurations (composed on top by the results coming from the empirical investigation performed (i.e., the survey and the industrial interviews) and on the bottom by the theoretical results of the SLR).
+In particular, the declination of the CE skills provided on the market were detailed at both the HE and VET levels.
+The market analysis results shown in sub-section 5.2. all the topics (and related sub-topics) were analysed, and then linked and translated in the related needed skills (following the categorization developed and proposed through the SLR results presented in sub-section 5.2).
 These two sets of CE-related skill offer have been compared on one side with the needs coming from survey and interviews (named "empirical skills requirements - need TO BE there") and on the other side with those coming from the literature (named "theoretical skills requirement - need TO BE there").